Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 blobd0.330 ms0.3390.3800.3600.4130.5530.767

-I decided to start with a basic design:
+I initially started with a C implementation and a basic design:

-The disk layout would be simple: reserve space at the start for the journal, allocator state, and index, and use the remaining space for the heap.
-Each object would have metadata ("inode") and data: the data would be the actual value, while its inode would contain its key, size, version, heap address, etc. Since such metadata would itself be variable-length, it will use the same heap and allocation system to dynamically allocate space on disk for them to reside at.
+Disk layout: reserve space at the start for the journal, allocator state, and index, and use the remaining space for the heap.
+Each object would have metadata ("inode") and data: the data would be the actual value, while its inode would contain its key, size, version, heap address, etc.

 Index

-A second reason systems often prefer trees is their ability to grow without needing a full rewrite.
+A second reason is their ability to grow without needing a full rewrite.
 Expanding a hash map requires rehashing everything, expensive for I/O. Hash maps also have O(n) worst case performance, whereas trees guarantee O(log n).

 However, I tried to think how a hash-based index could work well.

-A fixed hash map with chaining is very easy to use: each bucket is a pointer, and inserting and removing elements involves simple pointer updates; the performance is guaranteed by the bucket size and hash function.
-With a tree, each node has a more complex structure, and the logic for rebalancing can get complicated, but it is necessary to ensure logarithmic performance.
+A fixed hash map with chaining would be simpler to implement: each bucket is a pointer, and inserting and removing elements involves simple pointer updates; the performance is guaranteed by the bucket size and hash function.
+Trees can get more complex (e.g. rebalancing).

 ContentTypical sizeCapacity